Swayan-sahoo/deep_learning_challenge/README.md

 Initial Model Accuracy: Approximately below 75%.

-Optimization Attempts:
+## Optimization Attempts:

 Adjusted categorical binning and feature selection. such as

-increased max_value to 100.
+the value of layer has been changed like first layer =50, second layer= 100,  Third layer= 200, fourth layer = 250, fifth layer = 300.

 Increased neurons in hidden layers.

-Increased the number of hidden layers, we put 3 to 5 hidden layers.
+Increased the number of hidden layers, we put 1 to 5 hidden layers.

 Experimented with different activation functions.

-Adjusted the number of training epochs.in 100 to 150.
+Adjusted the number of training epochs.in 100 to 200.

 Optimized Model Accuracy: Attempted to surpass 73% may vary could not get 75% .